eyanoapp/opensigl/docs/en/for-developers/upgrading-bhima.md

 Changes to stored procedures, triggers, and functions are **not** tracked in migration scripts.
 This is because they are due to frequent change and are already stored in the `server/models` directory.
 Therefore, it is sufficient to simply rebuild them from source.

-To help with this operation, BHIMA provides a [migration helper script](https://github.com/Third-Culture-Software/bhima/blob/master/sh/setup-migration-script.sh) that can be invoked with `npm run migrate`.
+To help with this operation, OpenSIGL provides a [migration helper script](https://github.com/Third-Culture-Software/opensigl/blob/master/sh/setup-migration-script.sh) that can be invoked with `npm run migrate`.
 This script does several things:

 1. Drops all the triggers
 2. Drops all routines